Manulectric: History

 At the 1953 Dairy Show, Sidney Holes showcased the new Standon model, developed from his 4-wheeled PCV.
 It included a platform at the front, on which the controls were mounted, and which provided standing space for the roundsman.
 A vertical steering column and wheel were mounted in the centre of the platform, and the automatic controller was activated by a foot-operated switch.
 Construction was of light alloy, to reduce the weight, and top speed was 8 mph.
 The vehicle had a range of 15 mi, and was aimed at rounds in densely populated areas, where the task would be too strenuous for a roundsman with a PCV, but the extra cost of a heavier vehicle could not be justified.

 Job's Dairies of Hanworth, Middlesex, bought several Standon 25 cwt vehicles in 1955.
 The cab was not fitted with doors, providing quick access to the driving position by the roundsman.
 The vehicle could carry 110 gallons of milk, with crates stacked three high, and had a range of about 20 mi, based on 200 stops and hilly terrain.
 Maximum speed was 10 mph and this was achieved by fitting a 48-volt, 160 A h battery and a 4 hp motor.
 The specification also included a double-reduction hypoid gearbox and hydraulically operated brakes on all four wheels.

 The Metropolitan Borough of Wandsworth bought a Manulectric Standon model in 1957, to help with the maintenance of electric street lamps, as they replaced gas lamps.
 The 160 A h battery gave a range of 10 to 18 mi per day, enabling the operator to service between 35 and 45 lamp standards.

 Manulectric displayed a pedestrian controlled vehicle and a conventional driven vehicle at the 1958 Dairy Show.

 The fleet of Windsor and Eton Dairies included 4 Manulectric 13 cwt standing driver vehicles with solid tyres in 1963.

 The Model 730, current in 1965, could cover 50 mi with a road speed of 20 to 22 mph.
 It included a dry grocery compartment, as well as a 21-crate load space.
 As a result of using a system of flow-line building for the vehicles, the price had not been increased for 5 years, despite rising labour costs.

 In 1967, the Model 730 Mark III was shown at a public cleansing exhibition.
 It came with a 3 cuyd tipping body, and could cover 45 to 50 mi per day at a top speed of 22 mph.
 By this time, Manulectrics were built with Pulsomatic thyristor controls, bought in from Cableform Ltd of Romiley, Cheshire.
-Tests had revealed that this increased the range by some 25 percent.
+Tests had revealed that this increased the range by some 25 per cent.